ruslanmv/ruslanmv.github.io/_posts/2022-01-24-How-to-connect-Google-Colab-to-your-computer.md

 - Mound Google Drive using Jupyter Lab ([more ](https://github.com/jupyterlab/jupyterlab-google-drive))

-- Mound Google Drive using APIs in GCP ([more](ttps://medium.com/@umdfirecoml/a-step-by-step-guide-on-how-to-download-your-google-drive-data-to-your-jupyter-notebook-using-the-52f4ce63c66c h))
+- Mound Google Drive using APIs in GCP

   You can mount the drive but it cost by using the API.

 I will use the simplest free methods